gsamueil/openvino-NanoDegree/WRITEUP.md

 - It helps to improve in-store operations.

 - Every business with a physical space should count customer traffic to see the bigger picture of what is going on in their business.

-- Each of these use cases would be useful because every business whether you are a shopping center, retail chain, museum, library, sporting venue, bank, restaurant or other.People Counting data will help you make well-informed decisions about your business.

-- It can help to optimize sales and conversions.

 Each of these use cases would be useful because it helps to optimise our work and makes it easier to detect whatever we require.